 This is a business based on relationships.
 The wise consultant always listens before she speaks.
 Never talk costs before first discussing your clients' specific needs and objectives.
 For reasons both practical and political, few businesses actively look to hire consultants on a regular or recurring basis, so knock on many doors, make a point of keeping in running contact with connections, and above all else, maintain good rapport through your work.
 Reputation is everything, and it's vital to stay on clients' radars.

 Remember, opportunities typically come in the wake of new ventures or sudden, pressing issues.
 That's when you want to spring to mind as the perfect person to help.
 You must cultivate personal networks and strive for face-to-face interaction at all costs.

 Price by the hour and you'll be viewed as a commodity.
 Instead, keep clients laser-focused on the lasting value you create, and bill based on scope of work and end results.
 Never discuss whether your firm will be used, but rather how, and provide a range of possible cost scenarios and value-adds, starting with your baseline requirements.

 4. Employ a flexible structure.

 Some consulting businesses gross millions from ongoing monthly retainers.
-Recurring retainers make sense when providing ongoing services (e.g. PR or marketing support, which is more of an external staffing function than consulting).
+Recurring retainers make sense when the consultant is providing ongoing services (e.g., PR or marketing support, which is more of an external staffing function than consulting).
 But if you've done your job right, you've solved the problem--so be ready to move on.